-In late 1938 and early 1939, German chemist reducted - Privacy Act. and Austrian physicist reducted e were the first to split an atom of uranium.
-Meitner and another Austrian physicist, reducted - F advanced the theory that when an atom of uranium is bombarded by neutrons, it splits into smaller atoms and releases energy.
+In late 1938 and early 1939.
+German chemist Otto Hahn and Austrian physicist Lise Meitner were the first to split an atom of uranium.
+Meitner and another Austrian physicist, Otto Robert Frisch, advanced the theory that when an atom of uranium is bombarded by neutrons, it splits into smaller atoms and releases energy.
 They coined the word fission for this process.

-On August 2, 1939, the famous scientist Albert Einstein wrote a letter to President new and important source of energy in the immediate future."
+On August 2, 1939, the famous scientist Albert Einstein wrote a letter to President Franklin D. Roosevelt.
+The letter pointed out that the "element uranium may be turned into a new and important source of energy in the immediate future."
 The letter also explained that a nuclear chain reaction may be possible and that such a reaction could lead to the construction of a new type of bomb.
 Einstein asked Roosevelt to approach "Government Departments" to keep them informed, to put forward "recommendations for Government action," and to "speed up experimental work by providing funds to University Laboratories."